Pontypridd, Caerphilly and Newport Railway: The Pontypridd, Caerphilly and Newport Railway

-The new Company was incorporated by Act of Parliament on 8 August 1878; James Szlumper was the engineer for the scheme.
+The new company was incorporated by the Pontypridd, Caerphilly, and Newport Railway Act 1878 (41 & 42 Vict. c. ccxv) on 8 August 1878; James Szlumper was the engineer for the scheme.

 Opening delays

 The line was duly constructed, but an intended opening at the beginning of 1884 was delayed:

 owing to a defect in one of the abutments of the bridge crossing the River Taff at Pontypridd, men are pulling it down and propping the girders with timber, so that many months must now elapse before the reconstruction will be completed.
 The opening of the railway for traffic will therefore be retarded.

 Even at the last minute there were problems which might have been foreseen:

 For some little time past, hopes and expectations have been entertained that the new Pontypridd, Caerphilly and Newport Railway would be opened for goods and mineral traffic today (Tuesday), but up to Monday evening [30 June 1884], the owners of the line, although they had made strenuous efforts with that object, had failed to remove all the difficulties which stood in the way, and in all probability the opening will not take place for several days to come.

 The Pontypridd, Caerphilly and Newport company have running powers over a small portion of the Rhymney Company’s line at Caerphilly station, and the chief obstacle in the way of the opening of the dormer company’s line, is that the manager of the latter company objects to these powers being exercised until his directors have had a meeting and granted formal permission.

 Another difficulty presents itself in the fact that men to occupy the signalboxes on the new line have not yet been engaged.

 Of course this delay in the opening of the new railway will have the effect of postponing the operation of the agreement entered into the other day between the Taff Vale Railway Company and the Pontypridd, Caerphilly and Newport Railway Company whereby the former company undertook to provide the locomotive power and work the latter’s line and as this agreement whenever it does come into force will deprive the Rhymney company of the traffic from the collieries in the Aberdare Valley it is perhaps not surprising that they are anxious that it should remain inoperative as long as possible.